ShuoYangRobotics/Cerberus/README.md

 ## Installation
 use Docker and VSCode ''Remote - Containers''.
 A dockerfile that configures an individual development environment is shown in .devcontainer/Dockerfile.

+The state estimation result can be visualized using Rviz.
+If the user's computer already has ROS installed then open Rviz directly and load config file config/rviz/vilo_rviz_config.rviz.

+If the user's computer does not have ROS installed, the user can use Rviz inside the docker.
+However in order to see the Rviz interface the computer must have graphic driver and xhost properly configured.

 ## Dataset
 A Google drive folder https://drive.google.com/drive/folders/13GsFDaBkDrslOl9BfE4AJnOn3ECDXVnc